A relevant BA degree. If in doubt, please contact the tutor.

 Louis Schwartz (ed.), The Cambridge Companion to Paradise Lost (Cambridge: Cambridge University Press, 2014).

 Note: The essays in these collections can be accessed via the Leiden University Library online catalogue; you can download individual chapters as PDF files.
 Surf to http://catalogue.leidenuniv.nl/ and search for ‘oxford handbook milton’ et cetera.
 You will be asked to log on to your ULCN account.

 Students need to register in uSis for classes, exams and final papers.

 When registering students of the MA Literary studies take priority.
 The deadline for registration is August 15.
 All other students should contact the coordinator of studies: Jurjen Donkers

 Registration Studeren à la carte and Contractonderwijs

-For questions concerning the course content or blackboard module contact the instructor of the course: Dr. J.F. van Dijkhuizen
+For questions about the content of the course, you can contact the teacher: Dr. J.F. van Dijkhuizen.

 Note: students are required to purchase the edition of John Milton’s prose by Kerrigan & Rumrich (see above).